 Lives and works in New-York, USA.

-Master of Fine Arts - Painting, Milton Avery Graduate School of the Arts, Bard College, Annandale, USA.
+MFA Painting, Milton Avery Graduate School of the Arts, Bard College, Annandale, USA

 A native of Massachusetts, Wallace Whitney lives and works in the Bronx district of New York.